 If you don’t want the cloud, that’s fine too, because Adobe XD is available for purchase itself, instead of having to buy the whole system.

-It’s worth noting that Adobe did acquire Figma recently, which we listed here as our runner up, slowly Adobe is becoming a leader in the UI space so even if you chose another software its good to get acquainted with Adobe XD as you will probably come across it in future studios you will work for.
+It’s worth noting that Adobe did acquire Figma recently, which we listed here as our runner up, slowly Adobe is becoming a leader in the UI space so even if you chose another software it is good to get acquainted with Adobe XD as you will probably come across it in future studios you will work for.

 Adobe XD Key Features: